ondanieldev/ufmg-isl/README.md

 # Introduction

 - This repository contains three folders.
-Inside each one, there is a project containing a design file, a testbench file and a time diagram screenshot.
+Inside each one, there is a project containing a design file, a testbench file, a time diagram screenshot, an executable and a time diagram dump file.
 These projects are:
   - Behavioral D Flip Flop;
   - Structural D Flip Flop;
   - OTP Encoder/Decoder.